-- A. Before any land is designated as a PDD on the Official Zoning Map, it shall be approved as a zoning or rezoning application in accordance with Article 5 of the LDR. - B. The following Zoning districts are all considered PDD: Planned Unit Development (PUD), Medical Center Planned Development (MCPD) and Mixed Use Planned Development (MUPD). - C. All PD shall require Master Plan, including a Project Standards Manual PSM, and Site Plan approval in accordance with Article 5 of the LDR.
-Approved PD or projects within a PDD shall be governed by the development order, master plan, PSM and site plan for the subject property. - D. When a certain density is approved for a PD, surplus units may be transferred from one pod to another pod that permits residential units as long as the density for the overall project remains the same or decreases.
+- A. Before any land is designated as a PDD on the Official Zoning Map, it shall be approved by Council as a zoning or rezoning application in accordance with Article 5 of the LDR. - B. The following zoning districts are all considered PDD: Planned Unit Development (PUD), Medical Center Planned Development (MCPD), and Mixed Use Planned Development (MUPD). - C. All PD shall require a Master Plan, including a Project Standards Manual (PSM), and Site Plan approval in accordance with Article 5 of the LDR.
+Approved PD or projects within a PDD shall be governed by the development order, master plan, PSM and site plan for the subject property. - D. When a certain density is approved for a PD, any unbuilt units may be transferred to another pod that permits residential units as long as the total number of units for the overall project remains the same or decreases.
 The DM may approve a transfer up to 30% of the unit count that was approved by Council.
-Any transfer in excess of 30% shall be approved by Council as a Master Plan Amendment. - E. All PD that have a residential component shall be subject land dedications, or payment in lieu of fees, for parks and recreation facilities, as well as civic facilities, in accordance with the following: - 1.
-The developer shall provide five (5) acres of property for park and recreational facilities and one (1) acres of civic facilities, each 1,000 of the populations proposed for the project. - 2.
+Any transfer in excess of 30% shall be approved by Council as a Master Plan Amendment. - E. All PD that have a residential component shall be subject to land dedications, or payment in lieu of fees, for parks and recreation facilities, as well as civic facilities, in accordance with the following: - 1.
+The developer shall provide five (5) acres of property for park and recreational facilities and one (1) acre of civic facilities, each 1,000 of the population proposed for the project. - 2.
 The proposed population shall be calculated by using the current median household size for Wellington by the latest U.S. Census multiplied by the number of proposed dwelling units. - 3.
-Park and recreational facilities shall not include dry or wet detention, preserve/conservation areas, landscape buffers, or open space areas.
+Park and recreational facilities shall not include dry or wet detention, preserve/conservation areas, landscape buffers, or open space areas. - 4.
+Civic facilities may include such uses as fire stations, police stations, libraries, community centers, government offices, or public utilities. - 5.
+If it is determined that parks, recreational facilities, and civic facilities are not provided as part of the proposed project, in part or in full, the property owner/developer shall pay a fee equal to \$50,000.00 per acre or the fair market value per acre, whichever is greater, for such park/recreational/civic land dedication.

-- 4. Civic facilities may include such uses as fire stations, police stations, libraries, community centers, government offices or public utilities. - 5.
-If it is determined that parks, recreational facilities, and civic facilities are not provided as part of the proposed project, in part or in full, the shall pay a fee equal to \$50,000.00 per acre or the fair market value per acre, whichever is greater, for such park/recreational/civic land dedication. - 6.
-Credit for privately owned recreational space within a proposed project may be applied to the land dedication if, and only if, the recreational space is open to the public.
+- 6. A 10% credit for privately-owned recreational space within a proposed project may be applied to the park and recreational land dedication requirement.
 The use of the private recreational space shall, by recorded covenant, run with the land and cannot be eliminated without the consent of Wellington's Council.
-The property shall be operated and maintained by the property owner, successors, or assignees. - F. Modifications to previously approved PDD shall comply with the procedures of Article 5 of the LDR. - G. If a conflict exists between the provisions of this section and other regulations in the LDR, the provisions of this section shall control. - H. The residential density for any PDD shall be determined by the underlying Future Land Use Map designation and shall be calculated based on gross site acreage. - I. Actual maximum density granted to a PDD is based on the projects illustration that it meets the performance goals and Comprehensive Plan objectives.
-Actual density granted by the Village Council to a PDD may be less than the maximum density indicated by the Comprehensive Plan.
+The property shall be operated and maintained by the property owner, successors, or assignees. - F. Modifications to previously approved PDD shall comply with the procedures of Article 5 of the LDR. - G. If a conflict exists between the provisions of this section and other regulations in the LDR, the provisions of this section shall control. - H. The density for any residential PUD shall be determined by the underlying Future Land Use Map designation.
+The residential density for any MUPD shall be proposed as part of the development application and project standards.
+Both shall be calculated based on gross site acreage. - I. Actual maximum density granted to a PDD is based on the project's illustration that it meets the performance goals and Comprehensive Plan objectives.
+Actual density granted by Wellington's Council to a PDD may be less than the maximum density indicated by the Comprehensive Plan.